-Heritage High School - Junior Year Action Plan Class of 2021
+Heritage High School - Junior Year Action Plan

-- ✓ Check daily announcements for College "to do list" reminders & find out which college representatives will be visiting. - ✓ Visit the HHS College & Career Center or website for financial aid, scholarships, college/major search and other resources - ✓ Stop by the College & Career Center for Career resource material. - Make a file to manage your college search, testing, and application data. - Keep track of all awards, community service, jobs, etc....
+- ✓ Check daily announcements for College "to do list" reminders & find out which college representatives will be visiting. - ✓ Visit the HHS College & Career Center or website for financial aid, scholarships, college/major search and other resources - ✓ Stop by the College & Career Center for Career resource material. - ✓ Make a file to manage your college search, testing, and application data. - Keep track of all awards, community service, jobs, and etc...